 Once you’ve set up your profile, you can now start adding work to your portfolio.
-This article will walk you through the ins and outs of adding work, making adjustments, enabling and disabling product, and thinking out your titles and descriptions.
+This article will walk you through the ins and outs of adding work, making adjustments, enabling and disabling products, and thinking out your titles and descriptions.

 - Adding and Adjusting Work